Shoulder & Wrist Injuries and Chiropractic

 Many people seek out a chiropractor when dealing with back and neck pain, but chiropractors can actually assist in much more than that.
-Dr. Curtis Potts is well-rounded and able to identify things that may be leading to discomfort in your joints such as your wrists, elbows and shoulders.
+Dr. Tom Waldorf is well-rounded and able to identify things that may be leading to discomfort in your joints such as your wrists, elbows, and shoulders.

 Like your spine, your shoulders, elbows, and wrists are designed for flexibility and mobility.
 Because we use these joints so frequently, they can become out of alignment, stiff, or strained.

 If you’re experiencing discomfort or pain in your shoulders, wrists, or elbows, come in for a consultation with Dr. Tom Waldorf, your top Reno chiropractor.
 He can determine what the cause factor is and help you find a natural solution.

 What could be causing my wrist, shoulder, and/or elbow pain?